Germany Had the Most Colorful Decorations

 Grand Cross of the Order of the German Eagle

 These only went to heads of state and such.
 Benito Mussolini got the top one, and there were others give in various classes.
-The gradations were the usual ones in the Nazi state: From Gold with Diamonds (Mussolini) down to Order of the German Eagle 5th Class.
+The gradations were the usual ones in the German World War II state: From Gold with Diamonds (Mussolini) down to Order of the German Eagle 5th Class.
 I'm not sure what the political utility of handing out the 5th Class one would be, but apparently someone got it.

 |Grand Cross of the Order of the German Eagle.|